Iron Steeds on the Pakihi

 Much of the journey at this stage involves walking, including a back-breaking two-hour hump down an incredibly rugged, and beautiful, river gorge—crossing and recrossing the knee-deep river hundreds of times.

 A morning coffee discussion at the Adventure magazine office a week later soon saw plans being laid for a second mission.
-Co-editor Gray Clapham was keen to get photographs.
 So it wasn't long before a team of ten gathered at Matawai on a particularly cold, early-September Saturday morning.

 Tim de Jong of the Dreamers and East-Capers cycle tour operation laid on the transport to the start of the track, high up on the Old Motu Coach Road.
 Mark Baker was there again with a varied selection of Opotiki and Gisborne off-road biking enthusiasts.